 Emerging evidence suggests that, like other viruses, COVID-19 can affect the heart, sometimes severely.
 This is more frequently seen in hospitalized patients, but increasing evidence raises the concern that even those who are not hospitalized with serious COVID-19 illness can experience cardiac injury.
 Cardiovascular effects can include but are not limited to arrhythmia, myocarditis, acute coronary syndrome, and cardiomyopathy.

-In a retrospective cohort of > 1000 patients diagnosed with COVID-19, major arterial or venous thromboembolism (VTE) events, major adverse cardiovascular events, and symptomatic VTE were common in hospitalized patients despite high use of thromboprophylaxis.
-Patients in intensive care units (ICUs) were most affected, although hospitalized non-ICU patients were also at risk.
+In a retrospective cohort of > 1000 patients diagnosed with COVID-19, major arterial or VTE events, major adverse cardiovascular events, and symptomatic VTE were common in hospitalized patients despite high use of thromboprophylaxis.
+Patients in ICUs were most affected, although hospitalized non-ICU patients were also at risk.
 ARDS was strongly associated with increased risk.

 Skin and oral mucosal manifestations of COVID-19 (not a common finding):